 The Internship Grant Program awards supplemental grants to applicants from diverse backgrounds to help further their goals of pursuing a career in children’s and adult publishing.

-In 2021 we will be awarding up to 30 grants of $3,000 to expand WNDB efforts to diversify the publishing industry — 14 grants for a children's publishing focus and 11 grants for an adult publishing focus.
-Internship positions must take place between June 1st and August 31st, 2021.
+In 2022 we will continue to award grants of $3,000 to expand WNDB efforts to diversify the publishing industry — 14 grants for a children's publishing focus and 11 grants for an adult publishing focus.
+Internship positions must take place between June 1st and August 31st, 2022.
 In addition to the grant award, grantees are expected to attend various events throughout the summer including an introductory Internship Grant Bootcamp, various professional development and networking events, publishing panels, organized partner mentor/mentee meetings, and an exit interview/testimonial of the program.

 Due to the COVID-19 pandemic and its impact on the publishing industry, WNDB adapted the Internship Grant Program to better serve applicants and our publishing partners.
 For Summer 2023, remote positions are permitted.